Christian views on homosexuality: Inclusive organizations

 Some organizations cater exclusively to homosexual Christians who do not want to have gay sex, or attraction; the goals of these organizations vary.
 Some Christian groups focus on simply refraining from gay sex, such as Courage International and North Star.
 Other groups additionally encourage gay members to reduce or eliminate same-sex attractions.
 Love Won Out and the now-defunct Exodus International are examples of such ministries.
 These groups are sometimes referred to as ex-gay organizations, though many no longer use the term.
 Alan Chambers, the president of Exodus, says the term incorrectly implies a complete change in sexual orientation, though the group Parents and Friends of Ex-Gays and Gays continues to use the term.
 In addition, individual Christians identifying as gay who want to subscribe to the conservative ethic are becoming more vocal themselves.

 Gay Christian writer and actor Peterson Toscano argues that organizations promoting orientation change are a "ruse".
 An organization he co-founded, Beyond Ex-Gay, supports people who feel they have been wounded by such organizations.

 Other groups support or advocate for gay Christians and their relationships.
-For example, in the United States, IntegrityUSA represents the interests of lesbian and gay Christians in the Episcopal Church, while United Methodists have the Reconciling Ministries Network and evangelical Christians have Evangelicals Concerned.
-GracePointe Church became one of the first evangelical megachurches in the US to support full equality for LGBTQ people in 2015.
 In 2014 the United Church of Christ filed a lawsuit challenging North Carolina's ban on same-sex marriage, which is America's first faith-based challenge to same-sex marriage bans; the Alliance of Baptists joined the lawsuit later that year.

 In Europe, working within the worldwide Anglican Communion on a range of discrimination issues, including those of LGBTQ clergy and people in the church, is Inclusive Church.
 The longest standing groups for lesbian and gay Christians in the UK, were Quest (for LGBTQ Catholics) and Metropolitan Community Church (UK) both founded in 1973; followed in 1976 by the non-denominational Lesbian and Gay Christian Movement; specifically aimed to meet the needs of lesbian and gay evangelicals, there is the Evangelical Fellowship for Lesbian and Gay Christians; specifically working within the Church of England is Changing Attitude, which also takes an international focus in working for gay, lesbian, bisexual and transgender affirmation within the Anglican Communion.

 Sociologist Richard N. Pitt argues that these organizations are only available to LGBTQ members of liberal denominations, as opposed to those in conservative denominations.
 His review of the literature on gay Christians suggests that these organizations not only represent the interests of Christians who attend their churches, but (like gay-friendly and gay-affirming churches) also give these members useful responses to homophobic and heterosexist rhetoric.
 His research shows that those LGBTQ Christians who stay at homophobic churches "kill the messenger" by attacking the minister's knowledge about homosexuality, personal morality, focus on sin instead of forgiveness, and motivations for preaching against homosexuality.